kyma-project/cloud-manager/docs/user/tutorials/01-40-20-aws-redis-instance.md

    ```bash
    redis-cli -h $HOST -p $PORT --tls PING
    ```

    If your setup was successful, you get `PONG` back from the server.

 ## Advanced Setup

-To specify advanced features (such as Redis version, configuration, and maintenance policy) and set up auth and TLS, use the following setup:
+To specify advanced features, such as Redis version, configuration, and maintenance policy, and set up auth and TLS, use the following setup:

 1. Instantiate Redis.

+   > [!NOTE]
-This may take 10+ minutes.
+   > The operation may take more than 10 minutes.

    ```yaml
    apiVersion: cloud-resources.kyma-project.io/v1beta1